rahultumpala/iris/README.md

 # Iris

-A tool to visualize your elixir codebase.
+A tool for visualizing your Elixir codebase.

 ![Iris for Elixir screenshot](./screenshot.png)